 Geoffrey von Maltzahn joined Flagship Pioneering in 2009 and serves as partner.
 He is an inventor, entrepreneur, CEO, and the co-founder of multiple groundbreaking companies in healthcare, nutrition, and agriculture.

-Geoffrey has co-founded companies that have, in aggregate, achieved over $3 billion in public and private market capitalization.
-These companies include Indigo Agriculture, Kaleido Biosciences, Seres Therapeutics (NASDAQ: MCRB), and Axcella Health which are, respectively, pioneering plant microbiome products for crop improvement; novel chemistries to shape the human microbiome; the first microbiome therapeutics; and amino acid-based drugs.
-Prior to joining Flagship, Geoffrey co-founded Sienna Biopharmaceuticals (NASDAQ: SNNA), a leading clinical-stage biopharmaceutical company in medical dermatology.
+Geoffrey has co-founded companies that have, in aggregate, achieved over $5 billion in public and private market capitalization.
+Through his role in Flagship Labs, the companies Geoffrey has created include Indigo Agriculture, Sana Biotechnology, Kaleido Biosciences, Seres Therapeutics (NASDAQ: MCRB), and Axcella Health which are, respectively, pioneering plant microbiome products for crop improvement; engineered cells and cell-specific gene therapies; novel chemistries to drive the human microbiome; the first microbiome therapeutics; and amino acid-based drugs.
+Prior to joining Flagship, Geoffrey co-founded Sienna Biopharmaceuticals (NASDAQ: SNNA), a clinical-stage biopharmaceutical company in medical dermatology.